-James Hennessy is an economist by education, and holds a strong interest in the uptake of evidence in practice and policy to achieve social impact for children and families.
+James Hennessy is a qualified economist who champions the uptake of evidence in practice and policy to achieve social impact for children and families.
 James has over 10 years’ professional consulting experience and specialises in project management and assessing the social, economic and financial impacts of policies and programs.

 Lauren Hodge is a researcher with a PhD in psychology.
 She has 10 years' experience in evaluating and delivering programs for children and families in community settings.
 Lauren specialises in evidence-based program planning and implementation support for organisations and practitioners working in child wellbeing and family support.
 In her role at CEI, Lauren is responsible for helping agencies successfully implement effective programs, practices and service models.
-Lauren’s research activity concerns implementing and sustaining programs with a focus on the facilitators and barriers for organisations, communities and practitioners during the implementation process.
+Lauren’s research activity concerns implementing and sustaining programs with a focus on facilitators and barriers for organisations, communities and practitioners during the implementation process.